surrey-nlp/Video-vs-Meme-Hate/README.md

-# Hate Speech Detection in Memes and Videos
+# Hate Speech Detection in Videos and Memes

-This repository contains code for detecting hate speech in memes and videos using various multimodal architectures.
+This repository contains code for detecting hate speech in videos and memes using multimodal architectures.
 The project includes Baseline and MO-Hate architectures.

 ## Table of Contents
 - [Dataset](#dataset)